craftercms/docs/source/.new-ia/by-role/system-admin/security/configure-authentication-chain.rst

     - headers
     - internal database

-When an authentication chain is configured, when a user logs in, Studio will try to authenticate the user using the first security provider in the chain as defined in the :ref:`studio-config-override.yaml <studio-configuration-files>` file.
+When an authentication chain is configured, when a user logs in, Studio will try to authenticate the user using the first security provider in the chain as defined in the :ref:`studio-config-override.yaml <newIa-studio-configuration-files>` file.
 If authentication fails, it will then move on to the next authentication provider in the list and try to authenticate the user again.
 It will continue moving on to the next security provider in the chain until the user is authenticated or the authentication fails.

 To setup the authentication chain, open the file ``studio-config-override.yaml`` under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension``.
 Another way to access the ``studio-config-override.yaml`` file is by clicking on the |mainMenu| **Main Menu** from the context nav in Studio, then clicking on ``Global Config``.